 The EPD is based on an LCA model described in the background report and in the related annex (see reference list).
-The declared modules are A1-A3 C, and D, see Table 2.
-The product system under study is presented in Figure 3.
+The declared modules are A1-A4, C and D, see Figure 3.
+The product system under study is presented in Figure 4.

-For aggregates used in asphalt and concrete the declared modules are A1-A3 (i.e. "cradle-to-gate").
+For aggregates used in asphalt or concrete the declared modules are A1-A4 (i.e. "cradle-to-gate with options").
 Exemptions in EN 15804 (chapter 5.2) are fulfilled permitting not to declare module C and D.

-For aggregates used in other applications the declared modules are A1-A3 C and D (i.e. "cradle-to-gate with modules C1-C4, and module D").
+For aggregates used in other applications the declared modules are A1-A4, C and D (i.e. "cradle-to-gate with options, modules C1-C4, and module D").

 Data that represent the current production process at the site are used.
-All input data used in the LCA model (e.g. raw materials and production data) that NCC Industry has influence over are site specific data for the production year 2020.
+All input data used in the LCA model (e.g. raw materials and production data) that NCC Industry has influence over are site specific data for the production year 2021.
 The geographical scope, i.e. location(s) of use and end-of-life performance, is Sweden.